 Their aim was simple - to take small groups of travellers on voyages of discovery to regions that inspired them, thereby creating lifelong ambassadors for the preservation and protection of these sacred places.
 More than two decades later, that pioneering spirit burns just as brightly, as does our preference for small-group, personal expeditions.

 At sea, all of our expeditions are on ships of 60-passengers or less.
 We are one of the only companies operating trips of this size.
 Less people means more solitude and greater flexibility if tides, currents, ice or weather dictate a schedule change.
 And because we have less people to ferry ashore, we often make more landings.

-Our treks in Nepal, Bhutan and Patagonia are limited to 16 expeditioners each.
+Our treks in Patagonia are limited to 14 expeditioners each.
 This ensures personal attention and a nice mix of people to share the adventure.

 You’ll be accompanied by expedition staff we believe are the world’s best.
 Remote area specialists, their on-board lectures entertain and expand your knowledge.

 Whether you’re joining us for the first time or returning for another thrilling adventure, our original goals remain unchanged.
 Explore wild places that stir the soul, offer personal attention on unforgettable expeditions and welcome new friends into the Aurora family.